 Artichoke (Yang Ji)

-The globe artichoke (Cynara cardunculus) is not to be confused with the Jerusalem artichokes (Helianthus tuberosus) which are also called sunchokes and are actually sunflower roots, or Chinese artichokes (Stachys affinis also commonly called crosne or knotroot).
+The globe artichoke (Cynara cardunculus) is not to be confused with the Jerusalem artichoke (Helianthus tuberosus, aka sunchokes) or Chinese artichoke (Stachys affinis, aka crosne or knotroot).
 Globe artichoke is a highly nutritious food, famous for its antioxidant and dietary fiber content.
 The leaves are commonly made into extracts used to stimulate the flow of bile from the liver which helps relieve heartburn and alcohol “hangovers.”
 Artichokes are an excellent liver tonifying food and medicine.

-Below is an overview of Artichoke (Yang Ji), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Artichoke (Yang Ji).
+Below is an overview of artichoke, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of artichoke.